 After query options dialog opens, click ‘Historical forecast’ on the left and the historical basis date option is then available.

 Visual Crossing offers historical forecast data in two different ways depending upon your needs.

 Historical forecast subscription

-The cost for this is only $100 per month upgrade in addition to the Corporate license.
 To learn more and sign up today, please click the button below.

 Historical forecast data is a powerful data source for advanced weather analysis.
 By using historical forecast data, you can compare business data to the forecasts that were being used by your customers or resources planners at the time they were planning their activities.
 In certain businesses this can be more powerful than actual weather observations, which may not accurately describe the information available earlier in the planning process.
-So, if your business involves activities that must be planned based on forecasts, than historical forecasts represent the best way for you to intelligently analyze your business results.
+So, if your business involves activities that must be planned based on forecasts, then historical forecasts represent the best way for you to intelligently analyze your business results.